-The risk adjustment is determined using the cost of capital method including future payments without considering the risk of mass lapses.
+The risk adjustment is determined by combining the cost of capital method without considering the risk of mass lapses, including future payments and considering only attributable costs, and the quantile method for the free payment component.

-The coverage unit used to amortise the contractual service margin is the change in savings due to policyholders (determined at present value), adjusted to take into account the impact of the real return on financial or property assets compared to the actuarial neutral risk projection.
+The coverage unit used to amortise the contractual service margin is the change in savings due to policyholders (determined at present value), adjusted to take into account the impact of the real return on financial or property assets compared with the actuarial neutral risk projection.